 The process for how to qualify for Medicaid in Oklahoma includes gathering eligibility information and providing it to state officials who review applications.
 Satisfying OK Medicaid eligibility requirements means potential beneficiaries receive vital assistance that helps with obtaining health care coverage.
 In Oklahoma, Medicaid is known as SoonerCare and is a program funded by the federal and state governments to help low-income individuals and families that cannot afford health insurance.
 Additionally, the Oklahoma Health Care Authority (OHCA) manages the program and will determine Medicaid benefits eligibility based on a range of qualifying factors, including verifying all information provided by an applicant.
 Learn who is eligible for Medicaid and what are the requirements for Medicaid in Oklahoma by reading the outlined material below.

-Who is eligible for Medicaid in Oklahoma?
+Who qualifies for Medicaid in Oklahoma?